UN chief: Major UN achievement at 75 is no big power war

 The U.N. chief has spoken repeatedly about the rise of populism triggering increasing threats to multilateralism.
 He has often denounced what he calls a “groundswell of xenophobia, racism and intolerance,” including anti-Semitism and anti-Muslim hatred.

-Following the global anger after the May 25 death of George Floyd being detained by a white police officer in Minneapolis, Guterres ordered a year-long study of racism within the United Nations and stressed again that racism is a global problem.
+Following the global anger after the May 25 death of George Floyd by a white police officer who kept a knee on his neck in Minneapolis, Guterres ordered a year-long study of racism within the United Nations and stressed again that racism is a global problem.
 He said people everywhere must be engaged to understand its legacy “and to learn from the mistakes of the past and to promote social cohesion in our societies.”

 Since over 50 countries signed the U.N.
 Charter in 1945, the United Nations has grown to 193 member nations and the world has changed dramatically.
 Satellites and instant communications link people and countries thousands of miles apart.
 The Soviet Union, once the largest country in the world, broke up in 1991, and China has become a global power with the world’s second largest economy.

-In his “state of the world” speech last September, Guterres warned of the looming risk of the world splitting in two, with the United States and China creating rival internets, currency, trade, financial rules “and their own zero sum geopolitical and military strategies.”
+In his “state of the world” speech last September, Guterres warned of the looming risk of the world splitting in two, with the United States and China creating rival Internets, currency, trade, financial rules “and their own zero sum geopolitical and military strategies.”
 Nine months later, he thinks the “split is real” and “we are witnessing this divide deepening.”

 Guterres said he would like to see the major powers put aside their differences, come together and “lead the international community in a coherent response to the challenges that we are facing.”